someone-stole-my-name/awscli-plugin-passtotp/README.md

-# pass authentication for AWS CLI (and boto) made easy
+# AWS CLI MFA with pass-otp made easy

 This plugin enables aws-cli to directly talk to [pass](https://www.passwordstore.org/) to acquire an OATH-TOTP code using the [pass-otp](https://github.com/tadfisher/pass-otp) extension.